 A favourite Icelandic joke is “If you don’t like the weather now, wait five minutes – it’ll be different then”.
 However, Icelanders are also quick to say that there is no such thing as bad weather, only the wrong clothing, and we recommend that you bring lots of clothing that can be easily layered, to give you flexibility in what is likely to be changeable weather.
 When it rains the wind chill drops the temperature further and good windproofs and waterproofs, along with hats, gloves and warm trousers are a must, especially if you wish to visit some of the glaciers or make the most of the beautiful fjords you pass through on the ferry journey from/to Denmark.
-Comfortable and sturdy walking boots or shoes, a sun hat and sun screen, plus warm clothing to wear on cooler evenings should all be packed.
+Comfortable and sturdy walking boots or shoes, a sun hat and sun screen, plus warm clothing to wear on cooler evenings should also all be packed.
 So long as you make sure you are prepared for any weather, warm or cold, wet or dry, then you should thoroughly enjoy your stay.

 There are several thermal and swimming pools along the way, including the famous Blue Lagoon, so your swimming costume should also be packed.
 Sunglasses make driving and sightseeing much more comfortable and hours of darkness will be few, so you may wish to bring an eye mask and ear plugs, to prevent sunlight or birdsong from intruding upon normal sleeping hours.

 Cycles must be equipped with lights, reflectors and bell.
 In Iceland it is compulsory for cyclists to wear safety helmets.

 During summer the nights are bright in all of Iceland.
 In the month of June the sun never fully sets in the north.
 There are even special excursions to the island of Grímsey on the Arctic Circle where you can get an even better experience of the midnight sun.
 Keep in mind, however, that the sun at midnight is not warm, so dress accordingly.